Create Lasting HR Success in Senior Care Facilities With:

-Smart hiring practices
+Smart hiring practices for senior care

-Smart Hiring Practices for Long-Term Care
+Smart Hiring Practices for Senior Care

-Long-term care has always been a particularly challenging field of employment, both for the workers on the frontlines and for the HR professionals behind the scenes.
+Senior care has always been a particularly challenging field of employment, both for the workers on the frontlines and for the HR professionals behind the scenes.
 Working in nursing homes, senior care centers, and other long-term care facilities can be difficult physically, mentally, and emotionally, and the financial rewards are lower than in many comparable fields.
 All of those factors have only been exacerbated during the COVID-19 pandemic.
 That adds up to a uniquely demanding situation for the human resources teams tasked with keeping those facilities fully staffed and functioning smoothly.
 The risks that employees bring to nursing homes, assisted living and elder-care facilities can mean serious consequences.
 Many lawsuits have been filed against different companies for failing to screen employees using a thorough criminal background check.
 Access to prescription drugs, prescription pads, and patient personal and confidential information can cause a real problem for nursing homes and assisted living facilities.

 The nursing home owner’s best risk management tool is the careful selection and screening of employees.
 This starts with a robust Applicant Tracking System like myHIRE and properly screening your candidates.